Skip to Content

 Insulation Material

-2. Synthetic- While these materials generally don’t compress as well as down, they do perform better in wet weather.
+Synthetic insulation generally doesn’t compress as well as down.
+It does perform better in wet weather.
 The main drawback to synthetic bags is the fact that they don’t last as long as down.
 The material just breaks down faster and loses warmth.

 For more info, check out my down vs synthetic insulation pros and cons list.